Undev/redmine_close_button/README.markdown

 ## Translations

 - en    by Akzhan Abdulin
+- en-GB by Daniel Watkins (looks exactly as en, but somebody needs separated locale)
 - ru    by Akzhan Abdulin
 - fr    by Sylvain Lasnier
 - pt    by José Trancas